 - Daily backups.
 They are automatic, but you can also do manual backups.
 A really useful feature and a must-have.
 If a provider doesn’t offer some sort of backups, you should do your own.
 Even if the provider does offer backups, you should still have your own.

-- Free website migration is included with all plans (at least one free migration).
+- Free premium website migration is included with all plans (at least one free migration).
 They will move your websites for free.
 Most managed WordPress hosting providers offer free migrations, so nothing new here, but still worth mentioning.
+They offer premium migrations (the number depends on the plan) plus unlimited basic migrations from any hosts.

 - Multisite is not supported with the Starter plan.
 It’s supported with all the other plans.